-- Issuing data capture forms on an annual basis to parents/carers to verify the accuracy of personal information held on the SIMS system, including: emergency contact details; correspondence address; medical details of the pupils etc. - During parents evenings - Termly newsletters to remind parents to update their data if required. - Checking the accuracy of data during contact with parents including first day calling conversation via SENCO etc. - Checking accuracy of staff details via email reminders to update details - 4.4 Storage Limitation: Personal data shall be kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed
+- Issuing data capture forms on an annual basis to parents/carers to verify the accuracy of personal information held on the SIMS system, including emergency contact details; correspondence address; medical details of the pupils etc. - During termly parents' evenings - Termly newsletters to remind parents to update their data if required. - Checking the accuracy of data during contact with parents - Checking accuracy of staff details via SIMS

+4.5 Storage Limitation: Personal data shall be kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed.